Namronaldo08102004/CSC15008_WordTranslationPlugin/README.md

 - Before using my Add-in Translator, you must select a text paragraph, and the number of words in your selection **does not exceed 2000 words**.

 - Remember to create a new terminal window and run the **backend** app.
+You can reload **backend** if there are any occurs related to the request from the add-in through HTTP.

 ### Demo